 When we cannot recruit the level of performers corporations to need due to the lack of protections, cities miss out on valuing cultures.
 Cities which have added value have in turn boosted their economy and their scores on a national level go up.

 Folio FLOG Weekly reported in their online August 28th publication Activist and frequent City Commission critic Ed Slavin asked commissioners to amend the city’s Fair Housing Act during public comments.“It sends the message that St. Augustine is open for business, and our hearts are open,” Slavin told Folio Weekly after the vote. http://www.flogfolioweekly.com/?tag=st-augustine

-According to the Corporate Equality Index of 2004 firms such as some of these referenced moving forward have stepped up their Best Practices by incorporating diversity training, building diversity teams and ensuring that policies incorporate the necessary language for training and protections of GLBT, along with ensuring sensitivity awareness training in recruitment practices.
+According to the Corporate Equality Index of 2004 firms such as some of these referenced moving forward have stepped up their Best Practices by incorporating diversity training, building diversity teams and ensuring that policies include the necessary language for training and protections of LGBT, along with providing sensitivity awareness training in recruitment practices.

-If corporations cannot retain their top-performing employees because their city doesn’t offer protections for GLBT against discrimination, they are settling on a mediocre employee while long-term vested employees relocate to gay-friendly cities in exchange for a better lifestyle.
+If corporations cannot retain their top-performing employees because their city doesn’t offer protections for LGBT against discrimination, they are settling on a mediocre employee while long-term vested employees relocate to gay-friendly places in exchange for a better lifestyle.

 Lifting the glass ceiling to people of color and the spectrum of gender matters a great deal if it means hiring or promoting someone who is qualified for the job.
 Sexual orientation and gender identity/expression are not what drive business away.
 What drives business into the ground is the lack of Best Practices and the focus on personal features that hold very little weight in regards to skills sets and performance.

 The Williams Institute of Law at UCLA in October of 2011 – Economic Motives for Adopting LGBT-Related Workplace Policies – lists statements made by top 50 federal contractors.
 The following organizations made these statements.